evanchooly/kibble/README.md

 # Kibble

-Kibble is a code generation library for generating Kotlin code.
+Kibble is a Kotlin source parser and code generation library for generating Kotlin code.
 It supports both parsing and generation from scratch.
 Examples will be available once the API stabilizes.

 # Installation